A voice for

 Raspberry leaf infusion is also sometimes used for eye conditions such as styes, conjunctivitis and blepharitis, much in the same way as with eyebright, which it can also be used in combination with (9).

-• Into the heart of Rubus
+• Into the heart of raspberry

 Raspberry leaf is a wonderful cooling and drying medicine that brings tone to our inner landscape.
 Astringent herbs like raspberry leaf pucker the mucous membranes (the inner lining of our visceral organs), the same goes when used externally for wounds and burns.